ChristinaSchmidt1/Oncogenic_events_in_HLRCC/README.md

 2. GSEA results: `GSEA_result_KEGG-Hallmark-Reactome-Biocarta-NRF2-EMT_Patients_GSE157256.csv`

 ### Transcriptomics data Lorea Valcarcel-Jimenez et al:
 The RNA-seq data of the mouse cells will be deposited with the manuscript and I will update this section and provide the accession number.
-Differential expression analysis has been performed by the Cambridge Genomic Services, Department of Pathology, University of Cambridge prior to this analysis and the details can be found in the file `NGS-L.Valcarcel-40680-report.html` proviced by the Cambridge Genomic Services and in the methods section of the manuscript of Lorea Valcarcel-Jimenez et al (under revision).
+Differential expression analysis has been performed by the Cambridge Genomic Services, Department of Pathology, University of Cambridge prior to this analysis and the details can be found in the file `NGS-L.Valcarcel-40680-report.html` provided by the Cambridge Genomic Services and in the methods section of the manuscript of Lorea Valcarcel-Jimenez et al (under revision).
 Input data will be available upon publication in the folder `"InputData_MouseCells"`:

 1.`Results_gc_length_corrected_Cl19__VS__Cl19_gHira.csv`
 2.`Results_gc_length_corrected_Fl__VS__Fl_gHira.csv`
 3.`Results_gc_length_corrected_Fl__VS__Cl19.csv`

 After performing GSEA the results will be safed in the folder `"OutputData_MouseCells`upon publication:

 1.`GSEA_result_KEGG-Hallmark-Reactome-Biocarta-NRF2-EMT_HIRAvCL19_.csv`
 2.`GSEA_result_KEGG-Hallmark-Reactome-Biocarta-NRF2-EMT_HIRAvsFL_.csv`
 3.`GSEA_result_KEGG-Hallmark-Reactome-Biocarta-NRF2-EMT_CL19vFL_.csv`

+After performing the TF analysis the results will be safed in the folder `"OutputData_TF-Analysis`upon publication:

+1. `TF-Analysis_HIRAvCL19.csv`
+2. `TF-Analysis_FlxvCL19.csv`

 ## Figures
 Generated figures can be found in the html files or in the folders `"Figures_Patients_GSE157256"` and `"Figures_MouseCells"`